First Gaudi project outside Spain to be built in Chile

-SANTIAGO, Chile (Reuters) - Over 90 years after Catalan architect Antoni Gaudi mailed a Chilean friar two sketches for the design of a chapel, the small city of Rancagua, Chile is getting ready to build the late creator’s only project outside of his native Spain.
+SANTIAGO, Chile, Jan 22 (Reuters) - Over 90 years after Catalan architect Antoni Gaudi mailed a Chilean friar two sketches for the design of a chapel, the small city of Rancagua, Chile is getting ready to build the late creator’s only project outside of his native Spain.

 The chapel was initially planned as part of Gaudi’s famed Sagrada Familia church in Barcelona, but was never built.